juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 A research report is used to present the results of an experimental study.
 The core of the research report is the materials, methods, and results of the study.
-In technical writing, these reports are specifically geared to the purpose at hand.
-The readers who will use them, the clients who will read them, and whatever limitations have been placed on the scope of the project.
+In technical writing, these reports are specifically geared to the purpose at hand, the readers who will use them, the clients who will read them, and whatever limitations have been placed on the scope of the project.

-Technical research reports frequently focus on evolving, sometimes purely hypothetical, technologies; in this case, they are called "state-of-the-art reports".
-In other cases, research reports may focus on past technology; in this case, they are called "historical reports".
+Technical research reports frequently focus on evolving, sometimes purely hypothetical, technologies; in this case, they are called "state-of-the-art" reports.
+In other cases, research reports may focus on past technology; in this case, they are called "historical" reports.

 One distinguishing characteristic of research reports is the extensive research and documentation required.
 The research may consist of library and laboratory research, interviews, questionnaires,